Besan Halwa Recipe (Soft, Smooth & Ready in 25 Minutes)

 • Once the ghee is melted, add chickpea flour and roast until it turns dark brown and aromatic (10-12 mins), stirring continuously to avoid the flour from burning at the bottom of the pan.

-• Note – The color of the final halwa will depend on how well you have roasted the flour.
+• The color of the final halwa will depend on how well you have roasted the flour.
 You want the flour to be dark brown in color but not burn it.
 It goes from perfectly browned to burnt in a few seconds.
 So keep a close eye while roasting it.

 • Now add sugar and cardamom powder to the pan and mix well.
+The sugar will melt and briefly loosen the halwa.

 Video